 - Severe dental injury that extends down to the root

-At Knoxville Smiles we have in-house 3D imaging.
+At Knoxville Smiles at Malone & Costa Dentistry, we have in-house 3D imaging.
 We can use this advanced imaging to examine your dental roots to determine their health and their exact position for precision treatment.

 To perform the treatment, Dr. Malone or Dr. Costa will first numb your tooth and the nearby gum tissue.
 Then he will create a tiny opening in the top of your tooth.
 Through this opening, he can remove bacteria and infected pulp.
 He will also clean out and reshape your root canals.
 He may take x-rays throughout this process, so he can make sure he is eliminating all bacteria and infection.
 At the end of this first appointment, he will place a temporary filling.
 At your second appointment, the dentist will remove the temporary filling.
 Then he will place a soft rubber compound called gutta percha.
 Finally, he will affix a dental crown on top of your damaged tooth.
 In most cases, he will provide an all-porcelain restoration, which will be virtually indistinguishable from your natural teeth.